 Fiber helps steady the brain like cruise control and a fuel filter

-Fiber works like two important systems in a vehicle.
-First, fiber acts like cruise control, helping keep energy steady.
-It slows how fast fuel (glucose) enters the engine, preventing sudden spikes and crashes that force the system to overcorrect with stress chemicals.
-This steady pacing helps the brain stay calmer during the day and allows sleep chemicals to rise naturally at night.
+Fiber works like cruise control and a fuel filter.
+It slows how fast glucose enters the body, preventing sudden spikes and crashes that force the system to overcorrect with stress chemicals.

 Water: The Radiator Fluid